spacelab-ufsc/pcb-standard/README.md

 ## Acknowledges

 This standard is the result of the combination of experience in hardware development of different SpaceLab members.
 In special, the major contributions are addressed to [Kleber Gouveia](https://github.com/krgouveia), [Cezar Rigo](https://github.com/c-a-rigo), and [Sara Vega](https://github.com/saravega).
-Other members helped in the process, mainly in the compilation of the knowledge in this repository format, such as: [Andre Mattos](https://github.com/andrempmattos) and [Yan Azeredo](https://github.com/YanAzer).
+Other members helped in the process, mainly in the compilation of the knowledge in this repository format: [Andre Mattos](https://github.com/andrempmattos), [Yan Azeredo](https://github.com/YanAzer), and [Gabriel Marcelino](https://github.com/mgm8).

 ## Notes